Shane Kimbrough

-Robert Shane Kimbrough (born June 4, 1967) is a retired United States Army officer and NASA astronaut.
+Robert Shane Kimbrough (born June 4, 1967) is a retired United States Army officer and former NASA astronaut.
 He was part of the first group of candidates selected for NASA astronaut training following the Space Shuttle Columbia disaster.
 Kimbrough is a veteran of three spaceflights, the first being a Space Shuttle flight, and the second being a six-month mission to the ISS on board a Russian Soyuz craft.
 He was the commander of the International Space Station for Expedition 50, and returned to Earth in April 2017.
 He is married to the former Robbie Lynn Nickels.

 Early life

 Born June 4, 1967, in Killeen, Texas, Kimbrough graduated from The Lovett School in Atlanta, Georgia in 1985.
 Kimbrough graduated from the United States Military Academy in 1989 with a Bachelor of Science degree in aerospace engineering.
 He played for the West Point baseball team for four years, and was selected as team captain his senior year.